 So a very easy answer is YES.
 We can eat there safely, as there are gluten free options available there!
 Woo!

 About half way around the studio is a backlot food hall, and I asked the lovely server what food was gluten free.
 Unlike most people she STRAIGHT AWAY told me exactly what I could eat and drink!
+Please note, the information is correct at the time of publishing in October 2017.
+ALWAYS double check with your server beforehand to be safe in case ingredients change.

 In the chillers, there is a chicken salad for you to eat.
 I think it was already sold out as I couldn’t see it, but it’s great for you if you’re on a weight loss journey or wanted a lighter option as well as being gluten free.